Made In The East End artist commission

 Victoria & Albert Museum, London

-I am very proud to announce that the Safe Space series has been acquired in its entirety by the Victoria and Albert Museum, London.
+I am very proud to announce that the Safe Space series has been acquired by the Victoria and Albert Museum, London, for its permanent collection.

 It is on display in the V&A’s Jameel gallery, South Kensington